-Gifted and Talented assessment process for the new school year will begin after the first few weeks of school for all campuses.
-Below is the testing window for assessments performed during the 2019-20 school year.
+The gifted and Talented assessment process for the new school year will begin after the first few weeks of school for all campuses.
+Below is the testing window for assessments performed during the 2021-2022 school year.

 All referral requests should be submitted by completing the forms linked below.